 MDMA is not a medication to treat PTSD.
 Instead, it is used as a mechanism for facilitating psychotherapy, with the goal of decreasing activity in the amygdala and to help people more effectively process their trauma.

-Although it may be difficult to suggest to a loved one or to seek out treatment personally, professional trauma therapy exists to identify trauma disorders and help people develop and complete an effective approach for recovery.
+Although it may be difficult to suggest to a loved one or to seek out treatment personally, professional treatment trauma healing exists to identify trauma disorders and help people develop and complete an effective approach for recovery.

 There’s no shame in asking for help and overcoming the stigma attached to mental health issues is necessary for successful recovery.